EU to sign joint defence pact in show of post-Brexit unity

 “This has to bring about a higher level of commitment if it is going to work,” said a EU official, describing PESCO as a ‘defence marriage’.
 “The EU already has plenty of forums for discussion,” the official said.

 So far France, Germany, Italy, Spain and around 16 other EU countries have pledged to join the pact, which could formally be launched when EU leaders meet in December.
-Some other members, including Denmark, Portugal, Malta and Ireland, have yet to commit themselves publicly.
+Some other members, including Denmark, Portugal and Malta, have yet to commit themselves publicly.

 But it was clear that Britain, which intends to leave the bloc following the Brexit referendum of June 2016, would not participate, officials said.
-Britain has long sought to block EU defence cooperation, fearing it could result in an EU army.
+Britain has long sought to block EU defence cooperation, fearing it could lead to development of an EU army.

 French diplomats said the pact would have several areas where EU governments would agree to work together and pledge funds, including EU military operations, investment and acquiring defence capabilities together as a group.